norsasono/openshift-ghost-starter/README.md

 # Inside This Package

 - Nodejs v.6.9.5 (Recomended from Ghost)
-- Ghost 0.11.10 (Latest stabel version)
+- Ghost 0.11.10 (Latest stable version)

 # How To?